ibm-cloud-docs/cloud-activity-tracker/activity_tracker_ov.md

 Compliance with internal policies and industry regulations is a key requirement in any organization's strategy, regardless of where applications run: on-premises, in a hybrid cloud, or in a public cloud.
 The {{site.data.keyword.cloudaccesstrailshort}} service provides the framework and functionality to monitor API calls and produce the evidence to comply with corporate policies and market industry-specific regulations.

-When you work in a cloud environment, such as the {{site.data.keyword.Bluemix_notm}}, you must plan the cloud strategy for auditing and monitoring workloads and data in accordance with your internal policies and with industry and country-based compliance requirements.
+When you work in a cloud environment, such as the {{site.data.keyword.cloud_notm}}, you must plan the cloud strategy for auditing and monitoring workloads and data in accordance with your internal policies and with industry and country-based compliance requirements.
 You can use the information that is registered through the {{site.data.keyword.cloudaccesstrailshort}} service to identify security incidents, detect unauthorized access, and comply with regulatory and internal auditing requirements.

 For example, you can use the {{site.data.keyword.cloudaccesstrailshort}} activity logs to identify the following information: